arpitbbhayani/articles/blogs/idf.md

  N -> documents in the corpus,
  term ti occurs in ni of them

-the original measure was an integer approximation tothis formula, and the logarithm was specifically to the base 2.
+The original measure, suggested in the paper, was an integer approximation to this formula, and the logarithm was specifically to the base 2.
 However, as will be seen below,the base of the logarithm is not in general important.

 # IDF's connection with probability
 Probability that a document contains a term ti is given by DTi/N.